 - Maintain a high GPA.

-- Register for the October LSAT if you did not take it in June, or if you received a low grade in June and wish to retake the exam.
+- Register to take the LSAT early in the Fall if you did not take it over summer or wish to re-take it.